sbhole22/Music_Card_PCB_GUI_ESP32code/README.md

 Processing sketches expect messages terminated with `;` and will trim and sanitize incoming strings (ignore boot messages from the ESP).

-## Quick start (Windows)
-1. Connect the ESP32/board to your PC via USB.
-2. In Arduino IDE:
-   - Select the correct board and COM port.
-   - Open and upload `lab1-4.ino` (or `touch1_millis.ino` for calibration, `touch2.ino` for a simple demo).
-3. Install Processing (https://processing.org/) and the Processing Sound library (Sketch → Import Library → Add Library → search "sound").
-4. Open `music_card_nosolution.pde` (or `lab3.pde`) in Processing.
-Update the serial port variable if needed (search `portName = "COM10"` and change to your COM port or use `Serial.list()` to auto-detect).
-5. Run the Processing sketch.
-Touching the physical card should trigger the on-screen controls and playback behavior.

-## Wiring and hardware notes
-- The Arduino sketches use `touchRead()` (ESP32 API).
-If you are using a different microcontroller, adapt the touch-sensing code accordingly.
-- Pin mapping in the sketches uses digital-style numbers (e.g., touch pins 5,6,7 and slider pins 9–13 in `lab1-4.ino`); match these to your ESP32 module's TOUCH-capable pins.
-- For slider segments, use one sender and multiple receiver TOUCH pins as recommended in the lab instructions.

-## Lab instructions (condensed)
-These are the core tasks required by the course labs (Lab 1-3 and Lab 1-4):

-- Lab 1-3 — Send touch data to Processing and implement the digital music card UI.
-Deliverables: Processing sketches that display the three touch buttons and the music card application, plus a short demo video.
-- Lab 1-4 — Implement the touch slider: read 5 segments, calibrate min/max per segment, compute an interpolated slider value (0–1), send it as `3,<value>;`, and connect it to the music player's volume control.
-Deliverables: Arduino code, Processing code with slider, photo of wiring, and a short demo video.

-Detailed steps are available in the sketches' comments (`lab1-4.ino`, `music_card_nosolution.pde`) and the folder contains calibration/demo files (`touch1_millis.ino`, demo videos) to help complete the labs.

-## Troubleshooting
-- Serial port busy: close the Arduino Serial Monitor before running Processing — only one application can open the COM port at a time.
-- If Processing doesn't detect mouse drag on Windows (Processing 4), use a mousePressed state workaround.
-- If `card.png` is missing, copy or rename `front.jpg` or `lab1-4.jpg` to `card.png` in the Processing sketch folder.

-## Next actions (optional)
-- Copy an existing image to `card.png` so Processing loads artwork automatically.
-- Add a small `examples/` folder with simplified sketches that auto-detect serial ports.
-- Add a short wiring diagram (can be generated from `ckt_design.pdf`) and embed it in this README.

-If you want any of these applied, tell me which one and I'll make the change.
-# Music Card PCB GUI Full

-This repository contains an Arduino / Processing project for a touch-controlled "music card" interface (touch buttons and sliders) that communicates over Serial (baud 9600).
-The project includes Arduino sketches that read capacitive touch inputs (using touchRead(), likely on an ESP32) and Processing sketches that provide a graphical UI and audio controls.

 ## Quick summary
 - Hardware: ESP/Arduino-compatible board with capacitive touch pins (touchRead), wired to the touch pads on the PCB.
 Serial connection to a host computer is used for UI control and debugging.
 - Serial: 9600 baud, messages terminated with `;` and use a comma-separated format like `id,value;` or simple `id,1;` for button presses.
 - Processing UI: Uses `Serial` from Processing to open `COM10` (changeable in code) and listens for messages from the Arduino; plays/pauses music and controls volume.

-## Serial protocol (derived from code)
-- Messages end with `;` and are like `n,m;` where:
-  - `n` is a control id:
-    - `0` = back / previous
-    - `1` = play/pause
-    - `2` = forward / next
-    - `3` = volume (value is a float between 0 and 1 or similar)
-  - Examples:
-    - `0,1;` — button 0 pressed (previous)
-    - `1,1;` — button 1 pressed (play/pause)
-    - `3,0.5;` — set volume to 0.5

-The Processing sketches also handle some variants (they trim, remove parentheses, etc.) and ignore ESP boot messages.

 ## Files in this folder
 Below are the main files found in the project root with a short description extracted from the code: